Disclosure: Some offers mentioned in this post have expired.

 American Express Gold

 The American Express Gold card earns four Membership Rewards points per dollar for all U.S. supermarket spend up to $25,000 annually.
-Restaurant spend also earns 4 points per dollar worldwide.
+Terms apply.
+Restaurant spend also earns 4 points per dollar.
 Using the same Schwab cash out method, redemption value is 5% cash back.

 The Citi Double Cash card earns 2% cash back on all purchases.
 While this is the lowest earn rate for all listed cards, there is no limit to the amount of 2% cash back I can earn.
 Also, I can redeem the full 2% cash back more quickly than with the Discover it Miles card, which is essentially a 1.5% cash back card until the cash back match posts at the end of the first cardmember year.
 These Double Cash rewards can also be converted to Thank You points when necessary, bringing the redemption rate to 2.76% when I use these rewards on the Thank You portal.

 As a reminder, I wanted to determine the Citi Rewards+ transaction ceiling for all purchases.
 In other words, at what amount and below should I use the Rewards+ for all spend?

 First of all, I can easily rule out the $5 ceiling, as I easily obtain 2.2% cash back on all of the above described cards except Citi Double Cash.
 Secondly, I can also rule out the $4 cutoff, as the Discover it Miles card has a higher reward redemption rate for all spend.

 The $3 ceiling beats out all of the described cards’ redemption rates except the American Express Gold card’s grocery and restaurant categories.
 However, a $2 ceiling with the Citi Rewards+ card reflects a 5.5% back rate, easily beating the Gold’s 5% back rate at grocery and restaurants.
 The $2 ceiling’s redemption rate also was 2.5% better than the second place card, the Discover it Miles.